| This article will answer many of your questions about abortion.

 believe that abortion is a responsible decision when a woman

 cannot handle the pregnancy or properly take care of a child.
+Women who decide to have an abortion take motherhood seriously.

 Most Canadians agree that women faced with an unplanned,

+unwanted pregnancy should be able to choose an abortion.
+How do I get an abortion?
 You can just call a clinic that performs abortions (listed

 below) and make an appointment.
 The clinic may want you to get